Now available in a brand-new revised edition from Shadowpaw Press

 “I can’t be any more worried than I am!”

 He touched her cheek fondly, then let his hand fall back to the armrest.
 “You know about my dreams.
 All of them are the same—something pursues me, something black as night, formless but terrible.
-It chases me, hunts me, through a gray, empty land.
+It chases me, hunts me, through a grey, empty land.
 And all the time it calls to me, urging me to join it, to become one with it.”
 He shuddered, eyes closed, his words coming faster and faster.
 “I refuse, of course I refuse, and I run, but it comes after me, gaining, gaining all the time, reaching for me, almost touching me—and then I wake up.”
 His eyes opened suddenly and locked onto Amarynth’s.
 “But each time it gets a little closer.”

 Amarynth swallowed.
 “A nightmare—” she began, but her grandfather cut her off with a shake of his head.